 Horrorscope!

-Visually, Nightbreed doesn't fail to impress and features many screens with gorgeous artwork.
+Visually, Nightbreed doesn't fail to impress with loads of gorgeous artwork.
 I love the eerie tones that make use of great palette choices to honour the movie's atmosphere nicely.
-However, the animations are pretty lame and I dare you not to laugh when being chased However, it's this part where I thought Aaron looked like David Boreanaz [remember the vamp Angel] as his image wobbles back 'n' forth.
+Sadly, the animations are pretty lame, and I dare you not to laugh when being chased.
+However, it's this part where I thought Aaron looked like David Boreanaz [that vamp Angel] as his image wobbles back and forth.
 Or is it just me?

-The audio is also excellent.
-Okay, I'd have liked more background sounds but, what we have, is sampled and pretty darn awesome.
+The audio is excellent.
+Okay, I'd have liked more background sounds, but what we have is sampled and pretty darn awesome.
 Easily my favourite sound effect is when we're captured and held captive in the asylum: this is probably one of the scariest samples I've ever heard in any game.
 It's incredible.
 Listen to it!!

 Remember when I said I found myself in the morgue?
 Well, that doesn't necessarily mean game over...